Jenn Lawrence

 Introduction

-• Acting for the ICO in relation to a £12.7 million fine imposed on TikTok for a number of breaches of data protection law, including failing to use children’s personal data lawfully.
+• Data protection and information law: Acting for the ICO in relation to a £12.7 million fine imposed on TikTok for breaches of data protection law, including failing to use children’s personal data lawfully (press here) and for over 13,000 police officers in a claim against the Police Federation for loss of control of their personal data, including their home address data (press here).

 Prior to coming to the Bar, Jenn was an investment banker at Morgan Stanley for two years, where she worked on a variety of international mergers and acquisitions.
 She was born in New York and raised in Hong Kong and Canada.